-You will also need cardboard and something to use as a template for your circles, scissors and a glue gun with lots and lots of glue sticks.
+You will also need cardboard and something to use as a template for your circles, scissors and a hot glue gun with lots and lots of glue sticks.

 And then it basically comes down to adding rows of feathers.
 I made the first juju hat with the pretty feathers.
 They have a definite curve.
 I alternated letting the curve fall up or down between the rows.

-So for the second row I made a sort of pleats.
-I glued an inch down, backed up an inch glueing it down and again glueing while I moved back forward.
-I hope you can see but it resulted in ‘stacks’ of three rows of feather pleats an inch wide all around.
-I used some scissors to really push down the bottom of the feathers and this made the top pop up a bit, giving me some nice volume.
+I used the tip of my scissors (some popsicle sticks would have been great too) to really push down the bottom of the feathers into the cardboard and this made the top pop up a bit, giving me some nice volume.
 The next row lay on top of this little ‘wall’ of feathers all by itself, so with just a little nod from the scissors it would pop up and out.

 I made the smaller hats last and by then I just squished and squashed and pleated and ruffled the feathers as much as possible on each row until it all looked nice and full.

 One final tip that I think made all the difference is that I didn’t use all of the feathers right away.
-I kept some and made little tufts that I randomly stuck into the hats wherever I felt it needed a bit extra.
+I kept some and made little bundles that I randomly stuck into the hats wherever I felt it needed a bit extra.
 This made the rows less obvious and definitely gave them all a little extra oomph.

-These are all just as light as feathers so I just used those drawing hanging thingies I remember from Kindergarten to hang them.
+These are all just as light as feathers so I just used those drawing hanging thingies I remember from kindergarten to hang them.